DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 Speech is supported.
 It's enabled by default.
 Pressing Space+VolumeUp enables it, and pressing Space+VolumeDown disables it.

-* To interrupt what's currently being spoken, press Backward+VolumeDown.
+* To interrupt what's currently being spoken, press Forward+VolumeDown.

-* To speak the current line, press Backward+VolumeUp.
+* To speak the current line, press Forward+VolumeUp.
 Another (legacy) way to do so is to press Space+c (dots 14).

 Adjusting the Volume: